 Final Thoughts On Will AirTags Work Inside Luggage

-So, in conclusion, will AirTags work inside luggage.
-Yes, placing an AirTag inside your luggage is a great option if you want some extra peace of mind as your travel.
-The low-cost tracker from Apple works extremely well if other Apple Bluetooth devices are in range.
+So, in conclusion, do AirTags work inside luggage?
+Yes they do.
+Placing an AirTag inside your luggage is a great option if you want some extra peace of mind as you travel.
+The low-cost Apple luggage tracker works extremely well if other Apple Bluetooth devices are in range.
 However, don’t expect to receive any real-time tracking information, more like every five or ten minutes – but if your luggage is mishandled it will improve your chances of recovering it greatly!

 Are you looking for more smart AirTag ideas?
 Check out my other article on where to use Apple AirTags.